 Stinging Nettle Root Overview

+The Stinging Nettle plant (Urtica Dioica), is utilized in Medieval Europe as a diuretic to treat joint pain.
 The hairs or spines of the stinging nettle plant are usually very painful to touch.
 But scientific researchers believed that the hairs of stinging nettle can heal a painful area of the body and can actually decrease pain.

 Does Stinging Nettle Root Work?

 The stinging nettle root has components that might decrease inflammation in the body and can increase urine output.
 So technically it works, and its aim is to decrease edema or the retention of fluid in the body.

 According to some research, the stinging nettle root does this by minimizing the levels of inflammatory chemicals found in the body, and in interfering the transmission of pain signals.
 The extracted roots of the stinging nettle promise to be a dependable diuretic to decrease bathroom urges.
 Hence, the excretion of uric acid is deemed useful for medical problems like gout, weakened or irritated bladder, urinary incontinence, and benign prostate enlargement.

 Stinging Nettle Ingredients – Are they Safe and Effective?

 The radical component of this product is none other than the root of stinging nettle, and the serving size per capsule is about 500 mg in terms of dosage.
 Other ingredients are as follows: